okonomichiyaki/supercat/00-terminology.md

 unclaimed
 : system that is not controlled by a rival

-claim, claimed planet
+claim
-: planet with one or more open building slot controlled by current bot
+: open building slot controlled by bot

 contested planet
 : planet with open building slots, with bot pieces, controlled by rival